 - Whether the destination requires that visitors quarantine themselves for 14 days upon arrival.

-Some states allow visitors in if they offer proof of a negative test for COVID-19 taken within three days of arrival, but it takes longer than three days to get results at many testing sites around the country.
-Some states ask visitors to quarantine until they receive proof of a negative test, while others say a test isn't a reliable replacement for quarantining.
-Plus, a city might have its own quarantine rules, separate from its state's (example: Chicago has quarantine rules for travelers; Illinois doesn't).
+Some states allow visitors in if they offer proof of a negative test for COVID-19 taken within three days of arrival.
+Because it takes longer than three days to get results at many testing sites around the country, officials may ask visitors to quarantine until they receive proof of a negative test.
+Other states say a test isn’t a reliable replacement for quarantining.
+Plus, a city might have its own quarantine rules, separate from its state’s (example: Chicago has quarantine rules for travelers; Illinois doesn’t).

 Many states, such as Pennsylvania, are presenting their quarantine policies as recommendations, with no penalties for noncompliance.

 But other states are far more serious.
 Hawaii may be the most so: Desperate to keep its numbers of COVID-19 cases low, the state has discouraged visitors from the U.S. mainland, and those who do arrive must quarantine or face criminal penalties.
-Nearly 200 visitors have reportedly been arrested for violations (including one woman who posted pictures on social media of herself eating out in Honolulu when she was supposed to be in quarantine).
-Visitors also need to respond to a daily online check-in confirming their health and that they remain in quarantine.
+Nearly 200 visitors have reportedly been arrested for violations — including one woman who posted pictures on social media of herself eating out in Honolulu when she was supposed to be in quarantine.
+Now the state has a new registration system to help track arriving travelers’ behavior.
+(See below for details.)

 Who can go where?

 Figuring out which visitors need to quarantine in which states can become a research project.
 For example, Vermont’s quarantine rules are based on countywide COVID-19 case counts; the website includes a map of the northeastern U.S., indicating whether visitors from each county will need to quarantine for two weeks upon arrival in Vermont (if your county’s green, you’re clear for a quarantine-free visit).